 Shortbread has three simple ingredients—flour, sugar, and butter.
 In addition to using a quality brand of flour, the secret to great shortbread is in the butter.

 Tracy prefers salted Kerrygold Pure Irish Butter (it’s imported from Ireland).
 We use Cabot unsalted butter (winner of the World Cheese Championships in the Unsalted Butter category) or Finlandia.
 Try using a different brand of butter each time you make the recipe to see which you prefer.

 This recipe bakes the cookies at a lower temperature for a longer time.

-3. Add the orange zest, mix well, then add the flour.
+2. CREAM the butter, sugar, and salt in the bowl of a stand mixer, for about 1 minute.
+Add the orange zest, mix well, then add the flour.
 Mix until completely incorporated (about 2 minutes).

-4. Turn the dough out onto a lightly floured surface and form a ball.
+3. TURN the dough out onto a lightly floured surface and form a ball.
 Flatten it out slightly with your hands, then roll to 1/2-inch thick.
 This is much thicker than other cookies you may have made.

-Though you’ll want to eat these right away, shortbread will stay fresh in an airtight container for about a week, or it can be frozen for several months.
+Shortbread will stay fresh in an airtight container for about a week, or it can be frozen for several months.